rougier/freetype-gl/INSTALL.md

 ## Windows MSYS2 MINGW64 with gcc 64-bit toolchain

+A video by OGLDEV on building FreetypeGL using Visual Studio 2022: <https://youtu.be/W_lyfaKpUsE>

 <http://msys2.github.io/>

 Be sure to check the MSYS2 wiki for install instructions / general information about the different shells etc. <https://sourceforge.net/p/msys2/wiki>